privacypass/challenge-bypass-extension/README.md

 - sjcl.js: Local copy of SJCL library

 - keccak.js: Local implementation of the Keccak hash function (taken from <https://github.com/cryptocoinjs/keccak>).

+Files that are used for testing are found in `test/`.
+These test files use their own compiled test file in `compiled/test_compiled.js`.

 In the following we may use 'pass' or 'token' interchangeably.
 In short, a token refers to the random nonce that is blind signed by the edge.
 A pass refers to the object that the extension sends to the edge in order to bypass an internet challenge.
 We will safely assume throughout that challenges manifest themselves as CAPTCHAs